markets/awesome-ruby/README.md

 * [Gem in a box](https://github.com/geminabox/geminabox) - Really simple rubygem hosting.
 * [Gemirro](https://github.com/PierreRambaud/gemirro) - Gem to automatically make a rubygems mirror.
 * [Gemstash](https://github.com/rubygems/gemstash) - A RubyGems.org cache and private gem server.
+* [RepoFlow](https://www.repoflow.io) - A simple and easy to use package management platform with RubyGems support alongside other formats like PyPI, Maven, npm, Docker, and Helm.
+Includes smart search, permission control, and works great in both self-hosted and cloud environments.

 ## Geolocation